Report an Outage 24/7

 Keep refrigerator and freezer doors closed.

-Try to be patient, as our crews work as fast as they can to safely restore your service.
+Try to be patient - our crews work as fast as they can to safely restore your service.

 Generator use during an outage

 Many Grant County residents have fuel-burning electricity generators to power lights and appliances.
 They increase comfort during prolonged outages, but improper use will lead to carbon-monoxide poisoning or death.
 Follow the tips below to stay safe.